crashinvaders/gdx-vfx/README.md

         shapeRenderer.end();

-        // End render to an off-screen buffer. vfxManager.endCapture();
+        // End render to an off-screen buffer. vfxManager.endInputCapture();

         // Apply the effects chain to the captured frame.
-        // In our case the only one effect (gaussian blur) will be applied. vfxManager.applyEffects();
+        // In our case, only one effect (gaussian blur) will be applied. vfxManager.applyEffects();

         // Render result to the screen.